MarkPearlCoZa/Blog_General/_posts/2016-11-04-Post-mob-retrospective.md

 Before you close the retro, go through all the new suggested ideas and changes.
 You want to frame these suggestions as 'experiments' - something the mob can try, and if it doesn't work relook at.

 Be careful not to adopt too many experiements at once.
-Having too many experiments going on at the same time makes it hard to gauge which things are working and which are not.
+Having too many experiments going on at the same time makes it hard to gauge what experiments are working and what experiments are not.
 My rule of thumb is 1 to 3 experiments is fine, anything more than that and I want to park some to come back to later.

+Whether you decide to get consensus, or whether you will try something if you get a majority depends on the dynamics of the mob.
+My preference is consensus, this is in line with a core tenant of mob programming which is treat everyone with kindness, consideration and respect.
+Make a clear distinction between the experiments you want to try, and the other suggestions that are parked.
+Having a section on you white board titled "current experiments" is often a nice way to distinguish between the two categories.

 ## How often should you have a retro

+When a group starts mob programming for the first time, you want to have regular retrospectives.
+When adopting mob programming, you usually start off with a one or two hour session - I would recommend doing a retro straight after the first session.

+As your team adopts mob programming as a daily practice, it may be more natural to have a retrospective at the end of each day after the last mob session.

+At some point the mob will begin to flow,